Rekey certificates

 For Auto-renew scope, select Apply to new and existing certificates.

-Select to activate Initiate re-key process upon certificate auto-renewal.
+Select Initiate re-key process upon certificate auto-renewal.

 Select the desired Re-key algorithm and Security level.